matteocannaviccio/LectorPlus/README.md

 	|		|-- wikipedia: it contains the XML dump of Wikipedia
 	|		|-- dbpedia: it contains the Mappingbased Objects dump of DBPedia

+Other folders are created at run-time:

+	|-- index: it will contains the Lucene index of DBPedia MappingBased objects, redirects and types
+	|
+	|-- lector: it will contains a csv file with the phrases used by LectorPlus, for each language

 ### Build and run

 After created the folder `/data` you are ready to build a executable version of LectorPlus, using: